Posted by Stony Brook Surgery on March 25, 2015

 Hyperthyroidism is a sustained overly active thyroid gland, which may result in anxiety, nervousness, rapid heartbeat, weight loss, and high blood pressure.
 The causes of hyperthyroidism include Grave's disease and toxic nodular goiter.
 This condition is treated with medications, radioactive iodine, or thyroidectomy.Role of Surgery in Treating Thyroid Disorders

-The advantage of surgery is that the condition can be treated quickly and effectively, without recurrence.
+The advantage of surgery is that the condition can be treated quickly and effectively, minimizing the risk of recurrence.
 In the past, non-surgical treatment has been the primary approach to patient care because of potential complications associated with the surgery.
 Now, with surgical expertise and advances in technology at Stony Brook Medicine, more patients are undergoing surgery with minimal complications.

 Thyroidectomy is performed for nodules and cancer of the thyroid gland.
 It is also performed in some patients with overactive thyroid glands.